sanazbahargam/SanazBahargam.github.io/_posts/2020-09-14-TextSummarization.md

       * [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer, T5](#exploring-the-limits-of-transfer-learning-with-a-unified-text-to-text-transformer-t5)
       * [PEGASUS: Pre-training with Extracted Gap-sentences for Abstractive Summarization](#pegasus-pre-training-with-extracted-gap-sentences-for-abstractive-summarization)

-Automatic summarization is the process of shortening a set of data computationally, to create a subset (a summary) that represents the most important or relevant information within the original content.
-Text summarization finds the most informative sentences in a document.

 # Strategies for generating summaries
 Therea are two general approches to text summarziation: